elfsvet/password-generator/README.md

 ## Room for Improvement
 To do:
 - We can ask how many characters of specific type characters a user wants.
-(For example: 5 of Uppercase 3of lowercase 2 special characters...etc.)
+(For example: 5 of Uppercase 3 of lowercase 2 special characters...etc.)
 - We can add a quick option to copy the result.

 ## Acknowledgements